MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-translations-overview.md

 ## The life of a caption

 Translations can be applied using multiple properties, and there are multiple opportunities to change them.
-For example, the caption of a page can be changed from multiple places.
-The following list shows the order in which a page name will be overwritten.
+The caption of a page, for example, can be changed from multiple places.
+With that flexibility, a defined structure is defined.
+A page name will be overwritten as follows:

 1. Page Name
 2. Page Caption
 3. Page Extension Caption
 4. Translation app
 5. Page Customization

+> [!NOTE]
-Translations provided using profile configuration cannot be overwritten by any apps.
+> Translations provided using profile configuration cannot be overwritten by any apps.

 ## Translations in the same layer